 I am an Assistant Professor of Linguistics in the Linguistics department at UPenn.
 I also am a member of the Graduate Group in Psychology.
 My main interests are in formal semantics and pragmatics of natural language.
-I also do psycholinguistic research, primarily on semantic and pragmatic processing.
+Much of my work in this area incorporates psycholinguistic methods.
 (See my lab website)

 [read more about my interests]

 Recent talks and upcoming events: